 No extract is “solvent-less.”
 If an extract claims to be solvent-less, the separation of the “extract” from the starting material was achieved by physical means, not chemical.
 If removing target molecules from a biological matrix did not require chemical introduction, nobody would do it because it prompts additional downstream processing to remove the solvent which was intentionally introduced.

-Therefore, everyone who gets into the hemp or cannabis extraction business has to make a choice: Which solvent do I want to use?
+Therefore, everyone who gets into the hemp extraction business has to make a choice: Which solvent do I want to use?
 Many factors play into this decision: solvent consumption, capital cost, utility cost, labor requirements and extraction efficiency just to name a few.
 This article will focus on just one of these factors: solvation power.

 So, What is Solvation Power?